A trip to Puglia in its most representative city. Discover Bari like a local and find out why it should be on your bucket list.

 Leave your car outside your hotel or in one of the car parks on the outskirts.
 Shuttle services connect them with the city centre.

 Although Bari is not a metropolis, traffic can be a nuisance for those travelling by car.
-Do as the locals do and prefer to get around with a moped or a bike.
+Do as the locals do and prefer to get around with a motorino or a bike.
 Or simply walk.

 Follow the clues suggested by le chianche.
 In the past, these stone slabs used to be a kind of rudimentary GPS for the locals.
 If their edges are white, the road you are walking on leads towards the centre.
 If black, they head outside.